sally20921/sally20921.github.io/_posts/2020-08-06-Computer-Vision.md

 1. A special type of CNN, called Region Proposal Network (RPN), scans the image and proposes a number of possible bounding boxes, or regions of interest (RoI), where objects might be  located.
 However,  this network doesn't detect the type of the object,  but only whether an object is present in the region.
 2. The regions of interest  are  sent to the second stage  for object classification, which determines the actual object in  each bounding box.

-+**One-stage (or one-shot) detection methods**: Here, a single CNN produces both the object type and the bounding box.
++ **One-stage (or one-shot) detection methods**: Here, a single CNN produces both the object type and the bounding box.
 These approaches are usually faster, but less accurate compared to the two-stage methods.

 ### Object detection with YOLOv3
 - The  algorithm starts with the  so-called backbone network called Darknet-53 (after the  number of convolutional layers).
 It  is trained to  classify the ImageNet dataset.
 It is fully convolutional and uses  residual connections.